-NORTH DAKOTA OUTDOORS AND BEYOND tentative opening dates for 2014
+NORTH DAKOTA OUTDOORS AND BEYOND It's FREE fishing weekend!

 At the same time that N.D. deer license numbers first inched higher than 140,000, a new program called Sportsmen Against Hunger came on the scene, working with local wildlife clubs and deer processors to develop a way for hunters to donate venison to community food pantries.